 How Nature Helps

 According to research published in the journal Current Problems in Pediatric and Adolescent Health Care, the increasingly sedentary lifestyles of children are a major contributing factor in their decreased health.
-A study by the University of Tennessee shows that conversely, playing outside, especially in “natural playgrounds” have major benefits for the increased health of children.
+A study in Preventative Medicine shows that conversely, playing outside, especially in “natural playgrounds” have major benefits for the increased health of children.
 Kids that have access to parks and nature are more likely to be active than those who stay inside, or are lacking easy access to parks.

 |Explore More Resources:

-"Using Nature and Outdoor Activity to Improve Children’s Health
+"Using Nature and Outdoor Activity to Improve Children’s Health," Current Problems in Pediatric and Adolescent Healthcare, 2010

-"Public Parks and Physical Activity in Adolescent Girls
+"Public Parks and Physical Activity in Adolescent Girls," Pediatrics, 2006

-, National Environmental Education Foundation Let's Go Outside
+Children's Health and Nature, National Environmental Education Foundation

 Neighborhood playgrounds, like the 41st St Plaza in Tulsa, Oklahoma, provide fountains, play equipment, hills to climb and roll down, and in general are packed with things that make kids want to run around and play.